California reveals Facebook probe, says social media company stonewalling investigation

 In July, Facebook agreed to pay a record-breaking $5 billion fine to resolve a Federal Trade Commission probe into its privacy practices and said it would will boost safeguards on user data.

+(Refiles to show in 5th paragraph that comment is from spokeswoman for the California attorney general, not from the attorney general)

-Reporting by Diane Bartz, David Shepardson and Paresh Dave; Editing by Lisa Shumaker
+Reporting by Diane Bartz in Washington and Paresh Dave in San Francisco; Additonal reporting by David Shepardson in Washington and Katie Paul in San Francisco; Editing by Lisa Shumaker